check_setup

 object or string.
 If an object of classshapr

 Logical.
-Not applicable for (regular) non-causal or asymmetric explanations.
+Not applicable for (regular) non-causal explanations.
 If

 FALSE